AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md

 * Fixed an issue in which click tracking did not report conversions in Analytics for Target (A4T) when Adobe Analytics code was not present on page elements.
 * Improved performance when using both Experience Cloud ID Service (ECID) v4.4 and at.js 2.2 on your web pages.
 * Zuvor führte die ECID zwei Sperraufrufe durch, bevor at.js Erlebnisse abrufen konnte.
-Dies wurde auf einen einzigen Aufruf reduziert, wodurch die Leistung deutlich verbessert wird.
+This has been reduced to a single call, which significantly improves performance.

    >[!NOTE]
    >
-   >Aktualisieren Sie Ihre ECID Launch Extension auf Version 4.4, um diese Leistungsverbesserung nutzen zu können.
+   >Upgrade your ECID Launch Extension to v4.4 to take advantage of this performance enhancement.

-* at.js Version 2.2 bietet außerdem eine neue Einstellung namens `serverState`.
-Diese Einstellung kann zur Optimierung der Seitenleistung verwendet werden, wenn eine Hybridintegration der Zielgruppe implementiert ist.
-Hybrid-Integration bedeutet, dass Sie sowohl at.js v2.2+ auf Client- als auch Versand-API oder ein Zielgruppe-SDK auf Serverseite verwenden, um Erlebnisse bereitzustellen. `serverState` gibt at.js v2.2+ die Möglichkeit, Erlebnisse direkt aus Inhalten anzuwenden, die auf dem Server abgerufen und als Teil der bereitzustellenden Seite an den Client zurückgegeben werden.
+* at.js version 2.2 also provides a new setting called `serverState`.
+This setting can be used to optimize page performance when a hybrid integration of Target is implemented.
+Hybrid integration means that you are using both at.js v2.2+ on the client-side and the delivery API or a Target SDK on the server-side to deliver experiences. `serverState` gibt at.js v2.2+ die Möglichkeit, Erlebnisse direkt aus Inhalten anzuwenden, die auf dem Server abgerufen und als Teil der bereitzustellenden Seite an den Client zurückgegeben werden.
 For more information, see &quot;serverState&quot; in [targetGlobalSettings](/help/c-implementing-target/c-implementing-target-for-client-side-web/targetgobalsettings.md#server-state).

 ## at.js Version 1.8.0 (10.
 Oktober 2019)